 Literal translation: A word is silver, silence is gold.

-English meaning: Listen and learn. / Talk is cheap.
+English meaning: Listen and learn.

-12. Тише едешь—дальше будешь.
+35. Тише едешь—дальше будешь.

 Literal translation: The quieter you go, the further you’ll get.